nickbfaulkner/lindfield-website/README.md

 The website is here:
 https://lindfield.website

-THe code we wrote is in the 'website' folder above.
+The code we wrote is in the 'website' folder above.